NicBOMB/Vortex/CODESTYLE.md

 Use `Any` only when stricly necessary
 #### **Interfaces**
-We use I as a prefix for our interfaces.
-This is because most of the team has a C# background.
+Use PascalCase and `I` as a prefix.
+This is done since most of the team has a C# background.
 ```
 interface IBaseProps {}
 ```
 #### **Enums**
-Use PascalCase for enum values.
+Use PascalCase.

 ```
 export enum Decision {}
 ```
 #### **Functions**
-Use camelCase for function names.
+Use camelCase.
 ```
 function fetchReduxState(tries: number = 5) {}
 ```